ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```
 !!! danger "Important"
     This approach is only for testing purposes, because it creates a race condition, since we cannot tell whether the `watchNotif` or the `configure` will run first.
-But in this scenario, it is not harmful since notifications are read from the server cache (theoretically it could be a problem if the client would configure >100 interfaces before the watcher starts, so some notifications would be lost but that is not a case here).
+But in this scenario, it is not harmful since notifications are read from the server cache (theoretically it could be a problem if the client  configures >100 interfaces before the watcher starts, so some notifications would be lost but that is not a case here).

-After starting the client, the GRPC plugin sends the interface configuration (as before) which is received in the VPP-Agent server and configured to the VPP.
-After that, the server sends notification back to the client.
-For illustration, here is the output log from the client application (it's somehow self-explaining):
+After starting the client, the GRPC plugin sends the interface configuration (as before) which is received in the vpp-agent server and programmed into the VPP.
+After that, the server sends a notification back to the client.

+For illustrative purposes, here is the output log from the client application:
 ```bash
 INFO[0000] Starting agent version: v0.0.0-dev            BuildDate= CommitHash= loc="agent/agent.go(129)" logger=agent
 INFO[0000] Starting agent with 2 plugins                 loc="agent/agent.go(199)" logger=agent